bcgsc/LINKS/README.md

 ### What's new in v2.0 ?
 ---------------------

-~5x memory opitimization and ~3x computational optimization.
-This version is C++ implementation of v 1.8.7.
+~5x memory opitimization and ~3x computational optimization, no need for Bloom filter wrappers, drastic lower memory requirements which helps you to extract more information from reads by smaller step sizes(-t) and more distances(-d).

 ### What's new in v1.8.7 ?
 ---------------------